Gibbs states and their classical limit: Quasi-locality, quasi-symmetric sequences and strict deformation quantization

 where $\omega\in S({\gA})$, and $\omega^N= \underbrace{\omega\otimes \cdots \otimes \omega}_{N\: \mbox{ times}} \in S({\gA}^{\otimes N})$ is the unique (norm) continuous linear extension of the following map that is defined on elementary tensors

 The limit in \eqref{8.46} defines a function in $C(S(\gA))$ provided that $(A_{1/N})_{N\in\mathbb{N}}$ is quasi-symmetric, otherwise it may not exist.

 In fact, a non-trivial result shows that $[\gA]_\pi^\infty$ is commutative and isomorphic to $C(S(\gA))$, i.e. the $C^*-$algebra of continuous functions on the state space of $\gA$.
-Also in this case we have a continuous bundle of $C^*-$algebras $\mathcal{A}^{c}$ over the same base space $I=\{0\}\cup 1/\mathbb{N}\subset[0,1]$, but as opposed to the previous bundle, the $C^*-$ algebra at $N=\infty$ satisfies $[\gA]_\pi^\infty\cong C(S(\gA))$.\footnote{The superscript $c$ occurring in $\mathcal{A}^{c}$ indicates that this continuous bundle of $C^*$-algebras corresponds to a commutative $C^*$-algebra of observables of infinite quantum systems used to describe classical thermodynamics as a limit of quantum statistical mechanics.} The continuous cross sections of the bundle are the quasi -symmetric or macroscopic sequences. \\\\ It turns out that the $C^*$-bundle $\mathcal{A}^{c}$ relates to a strict deformation quantization the state space $S(\gA)$ in the case that $\mathfrak{A}=M_k(\mathbb{C})$ \cite{LMV}.
+Also in this case we have a continuous bundle of $C^*-$algebras $\mathcal{A}^{c}$ over the same base space $I=\{0\}\cup 1/\mathbb{N}_*\subset[0,1]$, but as opposed to the previous bundle, the $C^*-$ algebra at $N=\infty$ satisfies $[\gA]_\pi^\infty\cong C(S(\gA))$.\footnote{The superscript $c$ occurring in $\mathcal{A}^{c}$ indicates that this continuous bundle of $C^*$-algebras corresponds to a commutative $C^*$-algebra of observables of infinite quantum systems used to describe classical thermodynamics as a limit of quantum statistical mechanics.} The continuous cross sections of the bundle are the quasi -symmetric or macroscopic sequences. \\\\ It turns out that the $C^*$-bundle $\mathcal{A}^{c}$ relates to a strict deformation quantization the state space $S(\gA)$ in the case that $\mathfrak{A}=M_k(\mathbb{C})$ \cite{LMV}.
 Indeed, $X_k:=S(M_k(\mathbb{C}))$ is shown to admit a canonical Poisson structure.
 The quantization maps $Q_{1/N}$ to be defined on a dense Poisson algebra $\Tilde{\mathcal{A}}_0^\pi\subset\mathcal{A}_0^\pi:=C(S(M_k(\mathbb{C})))$ are defined as follows.
 First, our Poisson subalgebra $\Tilde{\mathcal{A}}_0^\pi$ is made of the restrictions to $S(M_k(\mathbb{C}))$ of polynomials in $k^2-1$ coordinates of $\mathbb{R}^{k^2-1}$.
 As each elementary symmetrized tensor of the form $T_{j_1}\otimes_s\cdot\cdot\cdot\otimes_sT_{j_L}$ (where $iT_1,\ldots, iT_{k^2-1}$ form a basis of the Lie algebra of $SU(k)$) may be uniquely identified with a monomial $p_L$ of degree $L$, one is allowed to define the quantization map $Q_{1/N}$.
 More precisely, if the quantization maps $Q_{1/N}: \Tilde{\mathcal{A}}_0^\pi\subset \mathcal{A}_0^\pi \to S_N(M_k(\bC)^N)$ act as

 and more generally they are defined as the unique continuous and linear extensions of the written maps.
-The quantization maps $Q_{1/N}$ satisfy all the axioms of Definition \ref{def:deformationq}, yielding a strict deformation quantization of $X_k$.
+It can be shown that the maps $Q_{1/N}$ satisfy all the axioms of Definition \ref{def:deformationq}, yielding a strict deformation quantization of $X_k$.
 It follows directly from this construction that $X_k$ does not admit a (coherent) pure state quantization.